 The 2002 Plan is intended to provide incentives to attract, retain and motivate employees, consultants and directors in order to achieve our long-term growth and profitability objectives.
-The 2002 Plan will provide for the grant to eligible employees and directors of stock options, share appreciation rights ("SARs"), restricted shares, restricted share units, performance shares, performance units, dividend equivalents and other share-based awards (the "Awards").
-An aggregate of 1,600,000 shares of common stock has been reserved for issuance under the 2002 Plan (of which during a calendar year: (i) the maximum number of shares with respect to which options and SARs may be granted to an eligible participant under the 2002 Plan will be 1,000,000 shares, and (ii) the performance shares, performance units, restricted shares and restricted units intended to qualify as performance-based compensation shall be not more than the equivalent of 800,000 shares), subject to anti-dilution adjustments in the event of certain changes in our capital structure, as described below.
+The 2002 Plan provides for the grant to eligible employees and directors of stock options, share appreciation rights ("SARs"), restricted shares, restricted share units, performance shares, performance units, dividend equivalents and other share-based awards (the "Awards").

+The 2002 Plan was approved by our stockholders at our Annual Meeting of Stockholders held November 12, 2002.
+As currently amended, an aggregate of 3,100,000 shares of common stock has been reserved for issuance under the 2002 Plan (of which during a calendar year: (i) the maximum number of shares with respect to which options and SARs may be granted to an eligible participant under the 2002 Plan is 1,000,000 shares, and (ii) the performance shares, performance units, restricted shares and restricted units intended to qualify as performance-based compensation granted to an eligible participant under the 2002 Plan shall be not more than the equivalent of 800,000 shares), subject to anti-dilution adjustments in the event of certain changes in our capital structure, as described below.
+As of June 30, 2004, options to purchase an aggregate of 1,586,900 shares had been granted under the 2002 Plan.
+We are currently seeking approval from our stockholders to increase the number of shares of common stock issuable under the 2002 Plan by 1,800,000 shares to 4,900,000 shares.
 Shares issued pursuant to the 2002 Plan will be either authorized but unissued shares or treasury shares.